Gavin Bilton: Career

 Bilton started his strongman career with placing second at the 2018 Wales' Strongest Man competition.
 He again placed second the next year and placed fourth at 2019 UK's Strongest Man competition.
 Then he placed eighth at the 2020 Europe's Strongest Man competition.
 In October 2020, Bilton won 2021 UK's Strongest Man competition at the grounds of the Crumlin Road Jail in Belfast.
 He would go on to retain the title in 2021.
 In 2021 he won Wales' Strongest Man competition.

 Bilton was invited for at the 2020 World's Strongest Man competition in Bradenton, Florida, US, where he finished 5th in his heat after sustaining a rib injury during the squat lift, failing to make it to the finals.
 He got invited for 4 more years for the World's Strongest Man, but failed to make it to the finals in any of them.

 His career best win is the first place at 2023 SCL Serbia, defeating the likes of Kelvin de Ruiter and Fatih Karaca.
 He has secured a total of five career international podiums in strongman competitions.

+He is known as The Bull.